 In a surprise move, Cotik and Lin gave voice to another composer who also stitched dissimilar musics together – this time blues, jazz and classical.
 They performed George Gershwin's Three Preludes (transcribed by Jascha Heifetz), handling the bluesy motif, syncopations and signature rhythms with obvious affection, passing a delightful melody back and forth with Gershwin-like playfulness.

 Piazzolla’s canon is arguably the high-water mark of tango music.
 He never put his pencil down, writing around 3,000 pieces and recording around 500.
-Piazzolla wrote symphony, opera, musical theatre, film scores, ensemble and solo works.
+Piazzolla wrote symphony, opera, musical theater, film scores, ensemble and solo works.
 Many of his tunes possess all the tension and release of classical music.

 “Four Seasons” is an extended piece, moving from slow to fast and back with an accelerating tango, mounting to an arching theme.
 A circular melody where violin and piano loop each other, and an emotional melody that traverses the different states of love, were almost cinematic in scope.
 Cotik and Lin seamlessly turned all the corners of the piece and navigated the tempos like seasoned sailors.